240v | 208v | 480v Electric Heat Treatment Equipment

 What type of bed bug heat system is best for me?

-If you are in the market for a bed bug heat treatment system, there is a confusing array of equipment available in the marketplace today.
-Electrical, propane, indirect-direct heat, hydronic, BTUs, kilowatts… The choices can seem overwhelming.
+If you are looking for professional bed bug heat treatment equipment, there is a confusing array of options in the marketplace today.
+Electric, propane, indirect-direct heat, hydronic, BTUs, kilowatts… The choices can seem overwhelming.
 So how can you make an informed, intelligent decision that will best match your eventual purchase with your needs?

-If you’re considering an electrical system, two key parameters will determine your system’s performance: the operating voltage and the power of your heaters.
+When considering an electric commercial bed bug heater system, two key factors will determine its performance: the operating voltage and the power of the heaters.

-240V systems, however, provide the efficiency benefits of three-phase 460V while offering the flexibility to use power directly from the building being treated, such as from stove or dryer outlets, or a generator, or even both simultaneously.
+240V systems, meanwhile, offer the efficiency benefits of three-phase 480V while providing the flexibility to draw power directly from the building being treated, such as from stove or dryer outlets.
+They can also work with a generator or use both power sources simultaneously.

-Heater power is the other primary consideration when evaluating an electrical system.
-Underpowered systems mean that heatup will waste valuable time.
-On the other hand, overpowered systems are overkill for small jobs and can make it difficult to evenly distribute heat through multi-room sites, often resulting in ineffective treatments.
+Heater power is the other primary consideration when evaluating an electric system.
+Underpowered systems mean that heat-up (“getting to temp”) will waste valuable time.
+On the other hand, overpowered systems are overkill for small jobs and can make it difficult to evenly distribute heat through multi-room units, often resulting in ineffective treatments.
 To further complicate things, some manufacturers rate the power of their equipment based on generator size rather than the power of their heaters.
 Clearly rated, multi-heater systems solve these challenges.

-PestPro Thermal Systems offers durable, professional grade equipment to kill bed bugs, with systems which are rated from 10 to 90 kilowatts.
-Our systems operate at their full, rated power, are lighter and easier to use than competitive units, can be repaired by you, and are available in convenient 240v, 208v or 460v 3-phase models.
+Systems range from one heater up to 17 heaters and operate at their full, rated power, are lighter and easier to use than alternatives, can be repaired by you, and are available in convenient 240v, 208v 1-phase or 480v 3-phase models.

-Reach out to us today, and let’s explore how our innovative systems can effectively meet your heat treatment needs.
-We’re eager to help you achieve the best results for your treatment requirements!
+Call or text us today, and let’s explore how our innovative systems can effectively meet your heat treatment needs.
+We are ready to help you meet your treatment goals.

 Latest News